wbt/primecoin/README.md

 source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Primecoin client sofware, see http://primecoin.org.
+For more information, as well as an immediately useable, binary version of the Primecoin client software, see http://primecoin.org.

 License
 -------

 Primecoin is released under conditional MIT license.
-See  COPYING` for more information.
+See  [COPYING](COPYING) for more information.

 Development process